-- Over 220 million people speak French according to data from the 2010 from La Francophonie.
+- Over 300 million people speak French, with this figure increasing dramatically across African nations, according to data from the International Organisation of la Francophonie.

 - According to US Census data from 2000, 1.6 million Americans over the age of five speak French at home, making it the fourth most-spoken language in the nation behind English, Spanish, and Chinese.

 - Companies doing business in Canada should be aware of the “Packaging and Labelling Act” and the “Consumer Packaging and Labelling Regulations” that have very specific requirements for bilingual French and English labeling in the country of Canada.